 Lock and Delete a User

 For some reason, you could need to lock a User.
-This will prevent the User to get connected to Teampass.
+This will prevent the User from connecting to Teampass.

-When a user is locked, a specific red icon appears at the left.
+When a user is locked, this red icon appears at the left:

 You can only

 delete a User that has been previously

 locked.
 For this, tick the corresponding checkbox and save.

 unlock a locked User, tick the corresponding checkbox and save.

 Change the User role

 You can change the User level by using the selectors.